This is the first part of a two part series on whether to keep or replace your vehicle. The second part can be seen here.

 You should distinguish between “consumable” items that wear out and need regular replacement, and long-life items that semi-randomly fail on no particular schedule.

 Consumable items include everything that is changed in regular periodic maintenance events – oil, lube, other fluids, filters, belts, hoses, and so on.
 Plus brake pads and rotors, tires, alignments, and battery, and other items such as bulbs and wiper blades.
 Maybe, like with most of my cars, you know that usually every summer you’re going to need an a/c recharge.
+Longer term, there can be other things to factor in such as belts and hoses, wheel bearings, suspension and shock absorbers, for example.

 These are predictable items that you can build into your cost per mile of driving, and, most of all, they are costs which don’t necessarily vary over time, and not necessarily much between similar types of vehicles, although for sure a luxury car’s consumable costs will be very much higher than those for a Toyota Corolla.
 While we all most visibly see the number on the display at the pump, with low fuel prices and high mileage efficiencies these days, it is possible that the other consumable items now cost more per mile than the gasoline does.